 METHODS

-A previously-validated, mathematical model was adapted to the Greek HCV-infected population to compare the outcomes of treatment with DAAs without the additional implementation of awareness or screening campaigns versus an HCV elimination strategy, which includes a sufficient number of treated patients.
-We estimated the total costs (direct and indirect costs), the disability-adjusted life years (DALYs) and the incremental cost-effectiveness ratio using two different price scenarios.
+A previously validated mathematical model was adapted to the Greek HCV-infected population to compare the outcomes of DAA treatment without the additional implementation of awareness or screening campaigns versus an HCV elimination strategy, which includes a sufficient number of treated patients.
+We estimated the total costs (direct and indirect costs), the disability-adjusted life years and the incremental cost-effectiveness ratio using two different price scenarios.

 RESULTS

-Without the implementation of awareness or screening campaigns, about 20000 patients would be diagnosed and treated with DAAs by 2030.
+Without the implementation of awareness or screening campaigns, approximately 20000 patients would be diagnosed and treated with DAAs by 2030.
 This strategy would result in a 19.6% increase in HCV-related mortality in 2030 compared to 2015.
 To achieve the elimination goal, 90000 patients need to be treated by 2030.
-Under elimination scenario, viremic cases would decrease by 78.8% in 2030 compared to 2015.
-The cumulative direct costs to eliminate the disease would range from 2.1-2.3 billion euros by 2030, while the indirect costs would be 1.1 billion euros.
-The total elimination cost in Greece would range from 3.2-3.4 billion euros by 2030.
-The cost per averted DALY is estimated between 10.100 €-13.380 €, indicating that the elimination strategy is very cost-effective.
-Furthermore, HCV elimination strategy would save 560-895 million euros by 2035.
+Under the elimination scenario, viremic cases would decrease by 78.8% in 2030 compared to 2015.
+The cumulative direct costs to eliminate the disease would range from 2.1-2.3 billion euros (€) by 2030, while the indirect costs would be €1.1 billion.
+The total elimination cost in Greece would range from €3.2-3.4 billion by 2030.
+The cost per averted disability-adjusted life year is estimated between €10,100 and €13,380, indicating that the elimination strategy is very cost-effective.
+Furthermore, HCV elimination strategy would save €560-895 million by 2035.

 CONCLUSION

 Without large screening programs, elimination of HCV cannot be achieved.
-HCV elimination strategy is feasible and cost-saving, despite the uncertainty of the future cost of the DAAs in Greece.
+The HCV elimination strategy is feasible and cost-saving despite the uncertainty of the future cost of DAAs in Greece.

 Key words: Hepatitis C elimination; Cost effectiveness; Cost of elimination; Indirect costs; Projections; Mathematical modelling; Awareness and screening programs; World Health Organization targets